terencezl/pydass_vasp/README.md

         return_refs: bool
             Return the axes reference(s) drawing or not.
 Default to False.
         save_figs: bool
             Save figures or not.
 Default to False.
         save_data: bool
             Save data or not.
 Default to False.
         output_prefix: string
             prefix string before the output files, default to 'TDOS'
-        return_states_at_Ef: bool
-            Calculate the TDOS at Ef with a 0.4 eV window of integration or not.
-Default to False.

         Returns
         -------